tvaroglu/git_homework/pseudoCodePractice.md

 ```

+### PseudoCode Practice: Detect if a given word/string is a palindrome

 ```
-PseudoCode practice to detect if a given word/string is a palindrome:

 function isPalindrome(string)
 - assign input string to a variable
 - iterate over the string